petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay.md

 Liferay DXP is the enterprise-grade platform that has the capabilities to meet Clarity Vision Solutions' needs.
 Liferay DXP is available in three different deployment approaches, Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted.
 As Clarity considers these approaches, it is important to understand their business needs and how it will inform their decision.

-In this module you will learn:
+In this module you will learn about:

+* The specific deployment requirements Clarity has.
 * The distinctions between the three different Liferay deployment approaches: SaaS, PaaS, and Self-Hosted.
 Understand their strengths and why Liferay SaaS was the best choice for Clarity's business needs
 * The Liferay SaaS onboarding process and getting started with Liferay SaaS